goAuD/TrustMindLab/README.md

 ### Network

 - Netgear GS308E: 8-port managed switch
-- UNI USB–Ethernet adapter: used with Fedora laptop
+- UNI USB–Ethernet adapter: used with HP laptop
 - ISP Routers:
   - ZTE MC888A Ultra (5G, currently the active internet connection)
   - ZTE H338A (4G, can be used as a backup access point)